 Start at the hem – by sewing the front lining to the front facing:

-Sew right around the back neck facing, and down the the hem on the other side – matching all notches and seams:
+Sew up the front edges, right around the back neck facing, and down to the hem on the other side – matching all notches and seams:

 There will be some easing of the lining to do, and it is usually easy enough to sew in while the lining is on top – if not, switch so the lining is on the bottom and let the feed dogs do the work!

-Tuck the sleeve linings down the sleeves, and slide your hand into the sleeve that has the lining closed, and make sure it is not twisted and that the seams align:
+To sew the sleeve hems, tuck the sleeve linings down the sleeves, and slide your hand into the sleeve that has the lining fully closed, and make sure it is not twisted and that the seams align:

-and pinch the lining and shell forearm seams together with your fingers near the sleeve hem:
+At the seam, turn the hems inwards and pinch the lining and sleeve forearm seams right sides together with your fingers near the sleeve hem:

-Still holding them tightly together, with your other hand reach in between the lining and shell at the hem, through the armhole, to the sleeve hem.
-Pinch the forearm seams together with your other hand, then pull the cuff out through the armhole and the hem – the right sides will face together:
+Still holding them tightly together, with your other hand reach in between the lining and coat body at the hem, through the armhole, to the sleeve hem.
+Pinch the forearm seams together with your other hand, then pull the cuff out through the armhole and the hem – the right sides will face together.
+Whatever you do, don’t let go!

-Line the sleeve lining hem and sleeve hem up and they are ready to sew:
+Line both hems up perfectly and then they are ready to sew:

 Sew right around the cuff using a 1cm seam: